PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 "High-Order Implicit Large-Eddy Simulations of
 Flow over a NACA0021 Aerofoil" AIAA JOURNAL, Vol. 55, No. 7, July 2017
 (https://arc.aiaa.org/doi/suppl/10.2514/1.J055304).
-It should be run in two modes: single-precision and double-precision.
+It must be run in two modes: single-precision and double-precision.

 Input files can be found under [NACA0021/](./NACA0021).
 The main files are: